Creative

 What would you pursue even without praise, money, or recognition?

-Write all your emails and messages today in the style of a medieval poet.
+Write all your emails and messages today in the style of your pet.

 If you want to believe in your creative ability → Create daily.